dark-prince/currency_converter/README.md

 # CurrencyConverter

-Simple Ruby API to get exchange rates from currencies using themoneyconverter.com website.
+Simple Ruby API to get exchange rates from currencies using Google finance currency converter and Yahoo finance currency converter.
 You can convert currencies directly through this library.

 ## Installation